PoisonGhost90/TPT2/README.md

 #### Additional Information
 - A Tower Restart Script may be helpful, I have one located here: [FSS's Discord Forum Post](https://discord.com/channels/488444879836413975/1136751561473798176/1136752917366439957)
 - Made with [d0sboot's editor](https://d0sboots.github.io/perfect-tower/)

+### Region/Diff Unlocking/Pushing FAQ

+<details><summary>When I press <code>x</code> it immediately opens the help screen?</summary>
+    There's an issue with the navigation clicks, check you have dynamic ui off and have restarted the overlay <code>F4</code>.
+It could also help to make sure you have the latest import.